area1129/2048-api/README.md

 # 2048-api
 A 2048 game api for training supervised learning (imitation learning) or reinforcement learning agents

+# How to run the code
+1. Put the your data into the folder "data" (both X.npy and Y.npy)
+2. or run generate_data.py to generate data.
+3. Run cnn5.py.(My code about the .npy operation is at the bottom)

 # Code structure
 * [`game2048/`](game2048/): the main package.
     * [`game.py`](game2048/game.py): the core 2048 `Game` class.